WAT-THE-FRICC/AstroHUD/Customizations/Transparent backpack item background/scoreboard_readme.txt

-Copy the basechat.res file into
+Copy the file into
-AstroHUD/resource/ui/
+AstroHUD/resource/

 You will overwrite the existing files there and it is OK to do so.